Shimon42/Cube3D/README.md

 	————————————————————————————————————
 		Changes:
 	————————————————————————————————————
-	- Better player->z and floor gest
+	- No more texture bug

     ————————————————————————————————————
 		Cur State: